peixetlift/Peixetlift.github.io/_posts/2018-01-06-Common-Linux_PrivEsc.md

 >
 >**Notice that they are marked with an `s`**

-## Task 6 : Exploitin Writeable /etc/passwd
+## Task 6 : Exploiting writeable /etc/passwd
 <style>
   .border {
   border-width: 0px;